sourav15102/MyLearning/CP/Modulo.md

 - (x%MOD + MOD)%MOD
 - always take long while calculating mod wherever you can.
-- and always take at the very end of giving answer, not in the middle.
+- and always take mod at the very end of giving answer, not in the middle.

 Questions: